suncoast-devs/handbook/lessons/prework/prework.md

 beforehand.
 In our program, your brain is the muscle that needs to train.
 This pre-work is training for your brain.

-# Starting in the back
+# Starting in the Back

-Our full time program _begins_ with work on the Back End of a website.
+Our full time program _begins_ with work on the back-end of a website.
 That is, all of the code that deals with keeping track of data, storing it in a database, searching, sorting, collating, and delivering information to the front end of a website.